Shimadzu's Measures to Preserve Biodiversity

-Outside Shimadzu, we conduct on-site lessons using a "bidi" card game for learning about endangered species that was created by the "Eco-Club," an environmental action group formed from women at Shimadzu.
+Outside Shimadzu, we conduct on-site classes at schools using a "bidi" card game for learning about endangered species.
+This card was created by the "Eco-Club," an environmental action group formed by women employees at Shimadzu.

 The Eco-Club received an Excellence Award for the "Show" Category of the Biodiversity Action Award Japan

 Shimadzu's environmental action group, the Eco-Club, received the excellence award for the "Show" category of the first Biodiversity Action Award Japan.
 The purpose of the award is to help promote biodiversity as a mainstream issue by recognizing activities consistent with the declaration of five actions promoted by the Japan Committee for the United Nations Decade on Biodiversity (UNDB-J), namely eating, feeling, showing, conserving, and selecting.
 UNDB-J is a Japanese organization established in accordance with the UNDB resolution adopted at the 65th Session of the United Nations General Assembly (in 2010 at the United Nations Headquarters in New York).

 The Eco-Club is a team of mainly women from Shimadzu established in 1999 to create environmental teaching tools and conduct on-site environmental classes not only at work, but also for children, from the perspective and sensibility of women.
 In 2007, the club created a card game based on the theme of biodiversity called "bidi," which allowed for learning about endangered species while having fun.
 The award was presented to recognize their many years of actions and contributions to ongoing environmental education.

 Shimadzu Forest Within Head Office/Sanjo Works Grounds